asyaharoyan/inspira/README.md

 ![Debug 4](/src/assets/readme_images/debug-profile-pic3.png)

-The profile picture is not updating on the right corner if I don't refresh the page -
+The profile picture is not updating on the right corner if I don't refresh the page - fixed by editind ProfileDataContext.js file.

-When I click on follow button it does not update at once -
+When I click on follow button it does not update at once - fixed by editing PopularProfiles.js file.

 ## Bugs Unresolved

 Can not let the picture to be the same in post edit form - It forces the user to choose a picture as it removes the old one.

 ![Debug 4](/src/assets/readme_images/unresolved-bug.png)

+there are more!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 # Deployment To Heroku